Skip to main content

 translation-memoryglossarytermbaseTM-vs-glossaryCAT-toolslocalization

-Translation Memory and Glossary are two foundational technologies in professional translation, yet they're frequently confused.
-Both improve translation quality and efficiency, but they serve fundamentally different purposes.
+Translation Memory and Glossary are two foundational technologies in professional translation — and they're constantly confused.
+Both improve translation quality and efficiency, but they do fundamentally different things.

-In this guide, you'll learn the key differences between Translation Memory (TM) and Glossary (termbase), when to use each, and how to combine them for optimal results in your localization workflow.
+This guide breaks down the differences between Translation Memory (TM) and Glossary (termbase), when to use each, and how combining them gives you better results than either one alone.

 Key Differences: TM vs Glossary